You can file an H1B extension after 6 years if your PERM is pending for more than 365 days.

 You cannot use expired PERM to file i140.
-A new PERM should be filed if current one has expired.
+A new PERM should be filed if the current one has expired.

-You can keep filing 1 year H1B extensions as long as your PERM is pending.
+You can keep filing 1-year H1B extensions as long as your PERM is pending.

-Example: Some people have been using their PERM to file H1B 10th year extensions too.
+Example: Some people have been using their PERM to file H1B 10th-year extensions too.

 This article will discuss:

 You can file H1B 3 year extension if your PERM and i140 are approved before the end of H1B 6th year.
-This is the best case scenario.
+This is the best-case scenario.

-All these scenarios are possible due to the American Competitiveness in the Twenty First Century Act of 2000 (“AC21”) law allows H1B extensions beyond 6 years based on certain conditions.
+All these scenarios are possible due to the American Competitiveness in the Twenty-First Century Act of 2000 (“AC21”) law allows H1B extensions beyond 6 years based on certain conditions.

-H1B Extension beyond 6 year, No PERM Applied
+No PERM Applied

-If your employer has not applied for PERM and you are close to completing H1B 6 year quota, you can use H1B time recapture rule to extend your H1B.
+If your employer has not applied for PERM and you are close to completing H1B 6 year quota, you can use the H1B time recapture rule to extend your H1B.

-H1B Recapture time
+H1B Recapture Time

-This makes it 30 * 6 = 180 days vacation time outside USA.
+This makes it 30 * 6 = 180 days vacation time outside the USA.
 Your 6 year H1B quota will end on 1 Jan 2019 if you do not recapture vacation time.

-You can recapture 180 days after 1st Jan 2019 to extend your US H1B stay till 30 June, 2019 by filing an H1B extension from 1 Jan 2019 to 30 June 2019.
+You can recapture 180 days after 1st Jan 2019 to extend your US H1B stay till 30 June 2019 by filing an H1B extension from 1 Jan 2019 to 30 June 2019.